insightsengineering/cards/.github/CONTRIBUTING.md

 We use the {cli} package to signal errors, warnings, and messages to users.
 For each call to `cli::cli_abort()`, the `call` argument must be used to correctly message to users the calling function.
-Any general function that can be re-used to check, for example, user-passed argument values, shall be placed in `R\standalone-checks.R`.
+Any general function that can be re-used to check, for example, user-passed argument values, shall be placed in `R\import-standalone-checks.R`.
+The checks in this file are re-used among multiple projects.
 If you do need to modify this file, please review the section below about standalone scripts.

 ### Package Dependencies